Krom121/data-centric-development/readme.md

 * Login form where users can use the recently created details.

-* account page where users can update there user info & update      thier profile image.
+* Account page where users can update there user info & update      thier profile image.
 No need to update username or email.

 * Users can create posts.

 * Users can update thier posts.

 * Users can delete thier posts.

 * Users can view thier posts and other users posts on post.html.